 Design Thinking and Organizational Implementation

-Hands-On Workshop Design Thinking and Organizational Implementation on October 4 - 6, 2018
+Design Thinking and Organizational Implementation on April 8-10, 2019

 The business world of the 21st century is experiencing a dramatic shift.
 Reinforced by digitalization and a globalized competitive environment, companies have become aware of the necessity to better understand their customers and build lasting ties with them.